domhnallohanlon/cnotes/C12_functions.md

 ## Creating Functions

 So, what data type does a function have?
 Well, that depends on what type of data it returns.
 If you want to create a function that squares two numbers and returns the result then it will probably have an integer type.
-If you want to get the average or root of some numbers then it probably makes more sense to use a float.
+If you want to get the average or root of some numbers then it makes more sense to use a float.
 The process of creating a function is known as **declaring** a function.
+Typically, functions are declared just below any `#include` calls at the beginning of your code.
+This declaration tells the compiler not just what return type to expect but all the number and type of arguments the function accepts.
+This can also be refered to as the function **prototype**.
 The code associated with how the function actually performs is known as the **definition** of the function.
 Let's create a simple function that squares an integer input:

 ```
 #include <stdio.h>